-At the Director's sole discretion, the School of Continuing Studies may cancel a particular course based on lack of enrollment or budgetary or programmatic reasons.
-If a course is canceled two weeks before the course begins, and course preparation has already started, Adjunct Faculty will be paid 5% of the stipulated salary.
-If a course is canceled one week or less before the course begins, 10% of the stipulated salary.
+At the SCS Leadership Team's discretion, the School of Continuing Studies may cancel a particular course based on lack of enrollment or budgetary or programmatic reasons.
+If a course is canceled two weeks before the course begins, and course preparation has already started, Adjunct Faculty will be paid 5% of the stipulated salary if a course is canceled one week or less before the course begins, 10% of the stipulated salary.

 Adjunct faculty are expected to be present at all scheduled class sessions during the course dates.
 However, adjunct faculty who find themselves unable to attend their regularly scheduled classes due to illness or personal emergency must follow the procedures below, depending on whether the absence was anticipated or unanticipated:

-Any anticipated absence from class (e.g., to attend a conference) must have prior Assistant Director approval.
-Adjunct faculty must email the Assistant Director at least two weeks before the absence.
+Any anticipated absence from class (e.g., to attend a conference) must have prior Associate Director approval.
+Adjunct faculty must email the Associate Director at least two weeks before the absence.

 Anticipated absences should never result in class cancellations unless under extreme circumstances.

 Suppose unexpected circumstances prevent an adjunct faculty member from making it to class (such as illness or sudden emergency).
-In that case, they must notify the Assistant Director, who will know the procedure to follow.
-In addition, any special instructions for the students should be shared with the Assistant Director.
-If sending an email to the class is possible, please copy the Director and Assistant Director of SCS.
+In that case, they must notify the Associate Director, who will know the procedure to follow.
+In addition, any special instructions for the students should be shared with the Associate Director.
+If sending an email to the class is possible, please copy the Assistant Director of SCS.

 Adjunct Faculty can track Student activity via Moodle for online classes and by taking attendance during in-person sessions.
 Students are expected to log in to the course/attend class regularly keep up with the course material and assignments.
 Students who fail to attend the first week of class or check in with the Instructor will be administratively dropped from the course on the first Monday of week two.
 Students are expected to be regular and punctual in class attendance and to participate in the class thoroughly.
 The School of Continuing Studies believes that students are primarily responsible for attendance and class participation.